Joeboy/PicoLV2/README.md

   your computer runs.
 - The Pico 2 is puny compared to regular computers, so a lot of plugins probably won't run properly.
-- Currently no audio in, and getting audio out requires some relatively easy soldering.
+- Currently no audio in, and getting audio out requires some (relatively easy) soldering.
 - Don't expect to be able to download and use regular LV2 plugins on the Pico.
   They need to be built specially for PicoLV2.
-As of now there's just the few plugins in this repo.
+As of now there's just the few plugins ported by me.
 Other plugins will require an amount of work to get working with PicoLV2.
-I haven't explored that much yet, I expect it to vary between trivial and basically impossible depending on the plugin.
-In particular anything that's not open source is in the "basically impossible" category.

 ## AI declaration